huyhoangtran00/Super-Fitness/README.md

 ﻿# Super-Fitness
- A Fitness app that can track and save your running activity, bicycle activity, trailling, hiking,...
- UI use Jetpack Compose
- The app keeps tracking even when you leave the screen, leave the app, turn off the phone thanks to Service Use Room database to save tracks
- Use Google Services location to track the current location The additional feature that can forecast the weather show day and night color using Meteo Weather API + Retrofit2 following the Clean Architecture
+ A fitness tracking app that supports running, cycling, trail running, hiking, and more.
+Built with Jetpack Compose for a modern and responsive UI.
+The app continues tracking in the background—even when the screen is off, the app is closed, or the device is restarted—by leveraging Android’s foreground service.
+Location data is collected using Google Location Services and stored with Room for offline access.
+Includes a weather forecasting feature using the Meteo Weather API and Retrofit2, with day/night theming.
+Follows Clean Architecture principles.
+Planned updates include statistics visualization with charts and user account login for multi-device support.

 ![image](https://github.com/user-attachments/assets/d0daeb0b-af88-420f-855e-42dc7809f3ac)
 ![image](https://github.com/user-attachments/assets/d66e64e5-83e0-4c2a-af86-f764a68ab896)
 ![image](https://github.com/user-attachments/assets/5c5d1279-e1f6-4126-ae2d-bb7ec21faad7)